sas7252/SimVT/README.md

 # STUD-2020-Sim-VT

-Sim-VT is a simulation environment used in our (see [[#People]]) study about the interaction between a teleoperator and  an actual driver in a remote vehicle operation scenario.
+Sim-VT is a simulation environment used in our (see [People](#people--background)) study about the interaction between a teleoperator and  an actual driver in a remote vehicle operation scenario.
 The simulation basically consists of two webclients and a 'backend'.
 One webclient mocks a smarphone app that can be used to request/order remote vehicle operation service, while the other weblient acts as the cars infotainment screen.
 Communication between the apps and the server works via websockets.
 The 'backend' it self has a nice ui to view the network messages and send commands to the clients.

 ## What does this project contain/offer?
 * (Mocked) __Smartphone-App "DriveMe"__ for ordering remote vehicle operation services.
 * (Mocked) __Car Infotainment-Screen__ (to understand interaction between teleoperator & driver in the car)
 * a really basic webapp to test websockets functionallity _(pretty much the only thing that might also be usefull for other projects)_
-* __Buildin webserver__ hosts included WebApps (DriveMe-App + Car-Informtainment)
+* __buildin web server__ for hosting previously mentiones webapps and a rest api
-* __Buildin websockets server__ is used for sending commands and request signals
+* __buildin websockets server__ is used for sending commands and request signals
-* a __Admin-UI__ for the backend in it´s own local window
+* an __Admin-UI__ for the backend in it´s own local window

 ## Getting started